Less is more -- the Dispatcher/ Executor principle for multi-task Reinforcement Learning: Introduction

-We propose the dispatcher/ executor (D/E) principle for multi-task control and show a concrete implementation in the domain of robotic manipulation and discuss its properties.
-We provide a set of empirical evaluations and show their significant benefits on a range of typical robotic manipulation tasks in both simulation and on the real robot.
-The dispatcher/ executor principle can even be applied in hindsight, i.e. if a controller for a certain concrete task has already been learned.
-We show this hindsight transfer to a D/E structure on the example of a real robot policy that is transferred from stacking 'red on blue' objects to a general object stacking routine.
+We formalize this Dispatcher/Executor (D/E) principle and present a concrete implementation within the domain of robotic manipulation.
+We provide extensive empirical evaluations demonstrating significant benefits across a range of tasks in both simulation and on a real robot.
+Notably, the D/E principle can also be applied retrospectively; we demonstrate this ``hindsight transfer'' by decomposing an existing real-world policy (trained for stacking specific colored blocks) into a D/E structure capable of general object stacking.